 Placenta is permeable to respiratory gases, nutrients and antibodies.
 The membrane prevents harmful material from reaching the embryo.
-It does not allow the passage of germs from the mother to the embryo.

 - 2. There are four phases of menstrual cycle as given below. - i.
 Menstrual phase: The menstrual cycle starts with the menstrual flow, during which the cellular lining of the uterus, with blood flow, is shed off.
 This process continues for 3-4 days.
-During menstrual phase the ovary starts to form a new egg in follicle.
+During menstrual phase the ovary starts to form a new egg in follicle. - ii.

-- ii.
 Follicular phase: From the 5th up to the 13th day of the onset of the menstrual cycle, growth and maturation of the Graafian follicle takes place.
 Graafian follicle produces oestrogen hormone that stimulates the uterus to prepare itself to receive the fertilized ovum.
 The cells lining the uterus grow rapidly and develop a dense network of blood vessels. - iii.
 Ovulatory phase: In this phase, ovulation takes place.
 The Graafian follicle ruptures to release the ovum.
 The cells of the ruptured follicle form the corpus luteum which secretes the hormone, progesterone.
 The ovum reaches the uterus via the Fallopian tube on the 13th or 14th day and remains there up to the 16th day (for 48-72 hours). - iv.
 Luteal phase: If the ovum does not get fertilized by any sperm during ovulatory period then it starts degenerating.
 At the end of the 28th day this ovum is rejected along with the uterine lining.
-This marks the start of a slow disintegration of the thickened lining of the uterus and the next menstrual cycle. - Sperms produced in seminiferous tubules in testes
+This marks the start of a slow disintegration of the thickened lining of the uterus and the next menstrual cycle.

+3. Sperms produced in seminiferous tubules in testes

-Sperms pass to efferent ducts through network of tubules
+↓ Sperms pass to efferent ducts through network of tubules ↓ Vas efferens ↓ Epididymis (sperms are stored here) ↓ Vas deferens (sperm ducts) ↓ Urethra in penis

-Vas efferens

-Epididymis (sperms are stored here)

-Vas deferens (sperm ducts)

-Urethra in penis